PAX Family of Mixers

 Is there a minimum water level for operating the PAX Water Mixer?

-The PAX Water Mixer is 4-feet-tall and will turn off if the water level falls below the impeller (doesn’t apply to jet mixers).
-For the impeller mixer to work most effectively, we recommend a minimum of 6 feet of water in the tank to cover the impeller and allow the mixer to set up a vortex flow structure.
+The PAX Water Mixer is 4-feet-tall and will turn off if the water level falls below the impeller or below the height of a jet mixer.
+For the mixer to work most effectively, we recommend a minimum of 6 feet of water in the tank to allow the mixer to set up a vortex flow structure.
 PAX also has a horizontal mixer that is ideally suited for shallow tanks.

 Has the product been installed and tested in cold environments?